-The purpose of this course is to further focus on the physical, mental, and vocal aspects of acting.
-Techniques used will focus on scene breakdown and scoring, character analysis, and the physicalization of character objectives, obstacles, actions, and environmental influences as well as audition techniques.
-Extended use of visceral understanding of the principles of intention and relationship in the crafting of a deeply personal, physically engaged analyses of scenes.
+The purpose of this course is to The purpose of this course is to focus on the physical, mental, and vocal aspects of acting.
+Emphasis will be placed on the relaxing and utilizing the body, voice, and imagination as the primary means of storytelling and communication with the audience.
+Techniques used will focus on scene breakdown and scoring, character analysis, and the physicalization of character objectives, obstacles, actions, and environmental influences.
+The student will come to learn that character action is the foundation of character development and complexity.
+You will engage in a series of exercise designed to lead you, experientially, towards a full commitment to the pursuit of a specific, defined intention, within the context of a specific and defined relationship, which is the foundation of acting.
+You will be invited to use this visceral understanding of the principles of intention and relationship in the crafting of a deeply personal, physically engaged analyses of scenes.

-Learning Outcomes: [from the ACGM catalog - no learning outcomes for 2350]
+Learning Outcomes: [from the ACGM catalog]